 Free school meals

-- The old fashioned stigma associated with free school meals is a thing of the past, with schools operating cashless canteens, so there is nothing to distinguish a child using free school meals from those whose parents and carers pay for lunches.
+Schools operate cashless canteens, so there is nothing to distinguish a child using free school meals from those whose parents and carers pay for lunches.

 - Income Support

 - Income-related Employment and Support Allowance

 - Support under Part VI of the Immigration and Asylum Act 1999